tinuzz/wp-plugin-trackserver/readme.txt

 Please refer to the [Wordpress Codex](http://codex.wordpress.org/Glossary#Slug) for more information about slugs in general.

+WARNING: please do not confuse the slugs that you configure in Trackserver with the URLs (permalinks) that you use to publish your maps and tracks.
+Above all, make sure there is no conflict between the permalink for a post or page and the URLs (slugs) that Trackserver uses for location updates.
+The slugs in Trackerver's configuration are for the location updates only.
+If you try to open them in a browser, you will get errors like 'Illegal request'.
+Trackserver operates on a low level within WordPress, so if there is a conflict between Trackserver and a post or a page, Trackserver will win and the page will be inaccessible.

+To publish your tracks, simply create a page (with a non-conflicting permalink) and use the [tsmap] shortcode to add a map.

 = What are the available shortcode attributes? =

 * track: track id or 'live'